Rajputana1999/chess-training-utils/README.md

 <br>
 Compile the utilites ( for now chess_color.cpp ) with
 <br>    <code> g++ utility.cpp -o utility </code>
+<br> replacing name of utility in place of "utility"
 <br> and paste them in your /usr/local/bin/ with
 <br>    <code> sudo mv utility /usr/local/bin/ </code>
 <br>